Arizona women's basketball assistant Salvo Coppa goes "full circle" with return to Sicily

 That development started when Coppa was 9 or 10 years old running around the streets of his hometown of Syracuse and playing in youth basketball games, being coached and playing with some of the same people he was now teaching.

 “Coaches ask questions — ‘Why do you do this?’
 All these exchanges make you grow.
-It’s a teaching and learning moment,” Coppa said.
+It’s a teaching and learning moment,” he said.

 While Barnes taught, she had to slow down just a little for Coppa to translate some of it into Italian.